kuroppe1819/pokemon-rental-teams-search-api/README.md

 # pokemon-rental-teams-search-api

+The pokemon-rental-teams-search-api return only tweets information about rental Pokémon teams that is posted on Twitter.

-This API is required to run the [pokemon-rental-teams-search](https://github.com/kuroppe1819/pokemon-rental-teams-search) app, also this API require the [pixel-match-api](https://github.com/kuroppe1819/pixel-match-api).
+This API is required to run the [pokemon-rental-teams-search](https://github.com/kuroppe1819/pokemon-rental-teams-search) app, also this API depend the [pixel-match-api](https://github.com/kuroppe1819/pixel-match-api) to identify images.

 The architecture of the application is shown below.